LeonGuertler/LeonGuertler.github.io/_posts/2025-07-19-neurips-competition.md

 WebSocket connection closed by server
 ```

-We will make this a bit prettier in the future, but the ghist is that our model won the game, gained +4.396 TrueSkill, has a new TrueSkill rating of "29.396", and we actually won against a human player.
+We will make this a bit prettier in the future, but the ghist is that our model won the game, gained **+4.396 TrueSkill**, has a new TrueSkill rating of **29.396**, and we actually won against a human player.

 Generally, if you are confident your code is running well and the model is performing, you can just run the above code in a loop to play a lot of games.